i-doit/appliance/README.md

 Login with username `admin` and password `admin`.
 Click on `Licenses` and import your license file provided by the i-doit team.

 System configuration is almost done.
-On every login via SSH an dialog menu opens which provides many, many tools to setup i-doit, the operating system and all services running on it.
+On every login via SSH an dialog menu opens which provides many, many tools to maintain i-doit, the operating system and all services running on it.
 For example, **you should change all default passwords**:

 1. Login via SSH with username `idoit` and password `idoit`
 2. As the dialog menu opens go to `Configuration`, then `Change passwords`